grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Example 5: How to Create a Dynamic (Multidimensional) Grafana Alert Using Multiple Queries and Multiple Thresholds with Flux" >}}

-For this final example let's continue with our five fluid tanks and their five data-sets.
+For this final example let's continue with our five fluid tanks and their five datasets.

 **Scenario:** Let’s assume again that each tank has a temperature controller with a setpoint value that is stored in InfluxDB.  **But now**, let’s mix things up and assume that each tank has a *different* setpoint, where we always need to be within 3 degrees of the setpoint.